40 Best YouTube Golf Videos to Watch in 2023 [UPDATED]

 James Robinson Golf

 Yes, there’s a theme here.
 Who’d have thought it … another Northern YouTube golfer.
 James Robinson is one of my favourite YouTuber’s.
 He’s a little Marmite in the YouTube world.
-He is not scared of calling a few people out or of sharing his opinion, but I like Marmite, and his channel.
+He is not scared of calling a few people out, or of sharing his opinion, but I like Marmite, and his channel.

 James posts a LOT of content!
-He’s one of the few YouTube golfers who posts every single day.
+He’s one of the few YouTube golfers who posts new videos every single day.
 There’s lots of good, honest product reviews and also lots of silly experiments.
 Look out for his catchphrase “Let’s do it, and let’s do it now!”

 James likes to try lots of different things.
 Like others above, the clear thing that comes through in his content is his love for the game of golf.
 He has lots of friends that join him on his account.
 Quite a few of them are also YouTubers or have become so since appearing on his channel.
 He’s made sooooo many videos this year that it was really difficult to choose the best one … but I found this video about the Scotty Cameron putter that James bought from Wish a really interesting watch.
 If you’ve ever thought of buying a “cheaper” golf club from Wish or another shopping website where the price looks too good to be true, then I would definitely recommend watching this video first.